go-ego/riot/docs/en/codelab.md

 **Special attention** is given to the fact that keywords such as tokens and labels make up the search key in the indexer.
 Do not confuse these three concepts with documents and code.
 The search for the text is a logical query on the search key.
 For example, the keyword "bicycle" appears in the body of a document, and the category label such as "fitness", but the word "fitness" does not directly appear in the text.
 This article will be queried when searching for a combination of search keys such as "Bike" + "Fitness".
 The purpose of the label is to facilitate narrowing down the query quickly from a non-literal dimension.

-The engine uses asynchronous indexing, which means that the index may not have been added to the indexed table when IndexDocument returns, which makes it easy for you to iterate through the index.
+The engine uses asynchronous indexing, which means that the index may not have been added to the indexed table when IndexDoc returns, which makes it easy for you to iterate through the index.
 If you need to wait for the index is added after the follow-up operation, please call the following function:

 ```go
 searcher.FlushIndex()